aws-samples/ecs-deep-learning-workshop/README.md

 3\.
 Navigate to the lab-2-build/mxnet/ folder to use as your working directory.
 <pre>$ cd ecs-deep-learning-workshop/lab-2-build/mxnet</pre>

 4\.
-Start the Docker daemon so that we can use it to build a new image.
-<pre>$ sudo service docker start</pre>

-5\.
 Build the Docker image using the provided Dockerfile.
 A build argument is used to set the password for the Jupyter notebook login which is used in a later lab.  <b>Also, note the trailing period in the command below!!</b>

 <pre>
 $ docker build --build-arg PASSWORD=<b><i>INSERT_A_PASSWORD</i></b> -t mxnet .